-When you open WSO2 Integration Studio, you will see the tool's workbench, which includes the Getting Started view, the Project Explorer, and the Template Guide.
+When you open WSO2 Integration Studio, you will see the Getting Started view in the tool's workbench.

 To get started, you need to first create the required project directories.
-Alternatively, you can use an integration template, which will generate the required projects and files for a specific use case.
+Alternatively, you can use an integration sample, which will generate the required projects and files for a specific use case.

 Use the links on the Getting Started view to create the required projects.
 These project directories are saved to your workspace and they can later be accessed from the Project Explorer view of WSO2 Integration Studio.

-WSO2 Intgration Studio includes a list of sample projects and integration artifacts that represent integration scenarios.
+The Getting Started view lists a set of sample projects and integration artifacts that represent common integration scenarios.
 You can use these to explore WSO2 Micro Integrator and to try out common integration use cases.
-The template guide will help you with instructions on how to run the templates.
+The sample guide will provide instructions on how to run the samples.

-The template guide is a Help pane, which provides documentation on how to use the templated integration scenarios.
-You can follow the instructions given in the guides to deploy and test each template scenario.
+The sample guide is a Help pane, which provides documentation on how to use the integration sample scenarios.
+You can follow the instructions given in the guides to deploy and test each sample scenario.